Exploring 6D Object Pose Estimation with Deformation: Experiments

 \subsection{Evaluation of State-of-the-Art Methods}

-We evaluate three methods on our DeSOPE dataset: SCFlow2~\cite{wang2025scflow2}, FoundationPose~\cite{wen2024foundationpose}, and GenPose~\cite{genpose2023}.
-SCFlow2 and FoundationPose are designed for unseen object pose estimation without retraining at inference time, while GenPose is a representative category-level object pose estimation method.
+We evaluate three RGB-D methods on our DeSOPE dataset: SCFlow2~\cite{wang2025scflow2}, FoundationPose~\cite{wen2024foundationpose}, and GenPose~\cite{genpose2023}.
+SCFlow2 and FoundationPose are designed for unseen object pose estimation without retraining at inference time, while GenPose is a typical category-level object pose method.
+Notably, SCFlow2 is the RGB-D extension of SCFlow~\cite{yang2023scflow} that is used in 3D model alignment.

 For SCFlow2 and FoundationPose, we directly use the pre-trained models provided by the authors, which are trained on large-scale datasets.
 For GenPose, we retrain the model on our dataset by treating all four meshes (the canonical mesh and three deformed variants) as a single category, using the canonical mesh to represent the category shape.

 All methods rely on a provided mesh during inference.
 In our setup, we use the same canonical mesh for all methods, regardless of whether the object in the image is deformed, which is consistent with the assumptions of these models.
 However, for metric computation, we use the actual mesh present in the image.